chetan1428/Hospital-ER-Data-Set-Analysis-/README.md

 🏥 Hospital ER Data Analysis Dashboard

-This project analyzes hospital emergency room (ER) data using Power BI.
+This project analyzes hospital emergency room (ER) data using Power BI and Python.
 Dataset having more than 9.2k entry.
 The dashboard provides actionable insights into patient admissions, demographics, and trends.

 🔍 Key Insights: